 However, it requires an old school 8 bit ISA slot which was phased out of consumer PC motherboards around the turn of the century.
 I asked around if anyone had an old 286 or 386 in their garage, but struck out.
 I also looked on Craigslist and eBay and was surprised at the high prices.
 Apparently there are a lot of people building retro gaming computers, which does sound like a fun project.

 Instead I found an EMP-20 which is the parallel version of my Needham’s Electronics PB-10 ISA programmer on eBay for $40 dollar US.
 Next to the 48 pin ZIF socket is a SIM socket which is for personality modules.
 There are around 30 different SIM modules that let you program different families of devices.
 There are 1580 supported devices.
 I have 23A/B which is for complex programmable logic devices and would probably be used in conjunction with a PLCC to DIP adapter.
 I also have the 1A/B SIM which is for 8 bit EPROM’s which is probably all I will ever use.
-FYI, if you are in the market for an EMP-20 make sure it comes with the SIM modules you need or else it is pretty worthless.
+FYI, if you are in the market for an EMP-20 make sure it comes with the SIM modules you need.
+Otherwise, you might be able to make your own thanks to this helpful GitHub repo by Schlae.

 Back in 1996, the EMP-20 sold for $449 and it’s an upgrade over my ISA version.